How to Apply

 - An application will be considered incomplete and will not be evaluated nor proceed to interview unless all the following documents are received by the closing date.
 Late applications are not accepted.

 - Merge identification and residency related documents into "PASSPORT.pdf" and english proficiency related documents into "ENGLISH.pdf".

 - Merge all academic transcript related documents listed above into one file "ACADEMIC.pdf" and upload into one field

 - Upload "SUPPLEMENTARY FORM.pdf".
 Only details supplied on this form will be assessed.
 DO NOT upload personal essays, cover letters, CVs, certificates, as only information on the supplementary form is assessed.
 Your personal suitability is assessed at interview.

 - DO NOT upload any other documents that are not listed as supporting document above.

 - Download MCP Supplementary form, complete and upload to Sydney Student online application.

 - Complete the supplementary form electronically as an interactive PDF, type in highlighted fields, save with Adobe Acrobat Professional, or print and scan.
 Complete all sections of the supplementary form within the spaces provided.
 Do not submit attachments instead of completing the supplementary form.
-If you require additional space, please ensure that you complete the most relevant information in the spaces provided and then you may attach further details.
+Please ensure that you complete the most relevant information in the spaces provided as any other documents uploaded will not be assessed.

 Referee Report Forms